 Catalog rights of students cannot supersede any State or Federal regulation or requirements including, but not limited to, military tuition assistance (TA), federal student financial aid (SFA) and Veterans Administration (VA) benefits.

-The Catalog is updated throughout the year in form of an addendum.
+The Catalog is updated throughout the year and may be in the form of an addendum.
 For the most current catalog and addendum, please visit the United States University website at www.usuniversity.edu.

 History